AdaCore/spark2014/lrm/source/introduction.rst

 Properties of Specifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#. **Requirement:** When specifying program behaviour in terms of a relation or a set, it shall be
+#. **Requirement:** When specifying program behavior in terms of a relation or a set, it shall be
    possible to explicitly provide a null relation or an empty set.

    **Rationale:** to explicitly identify programs that - for example - do not reference